icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 ##### How do I resolve XSL-errors?
 1. Window -> Preferences -> XML -> XSL -> Validation.
 Switch all to ignore and click apply

-##### How to resolve "The type javax.servlet.http.HttpServletRequest cannot be resolved."?
+##### How to handle "The type javax.servlet.http.HttpServletRequest cannot be resolved."?
-... uhmm

-##### What does "The project was not built since its build path is incomplete.
-Cannot find the class file for javax.servlet.http.HttpServletRequest..." means?
-Check properties of the project and make sure the tomcat is selected for that project
+Make sure TomCat6 is installed in your solution and configured for that project correctly.

 ##### Cannot resolve getParentLogger of the OpenHierarchy-project?
 Check project properties -> Java Build Path -> Libraries.
 Check if you have jre7, in this case you may try to downgrade to jre6.
+You may also solve it by add this function stub.

 ###### ...